calebhailey/sensu-go-metric-tag-enrichment/README.md

 like to compile and install the plugin from source or contribute to it, download the latest version or create an executable script from this source.

-From the local path of the sensu-metric-tag-mutator repository:
+From the local path of the sensu-go-metric-tag-enrichment repository:

 ```
 go build